Tampa Sights in the Late 1950s

 Elvis Presley ate here in 1956 while in Tampa for his concert at Ft.
 Homer Hesterly Armory.
 The neon sign was made by Cinchett Neon Signs and placed here in 1951 when the diner opened.
 It became "Nicko's" in 1980.
 (See photos)

-Originally built by Mountain View Diners founded by Henry Strys and Les Daniel, there were three Ayres diners in Tampa, owned and operated by Calvin Ayres and son Mel.
-The first was at 603 Lafayette St (now Kennedy Blvd) near the University of Tampa.
-The third Ayres was opened in 1956 on S. Dale Mabry near Neptune Street and was first moved to the intersection of Dale Mabry & Cypress, on the northwest corner, where it remained for many years.
-Later, when developers wanted to use that corner for a new trendy restaurant, the diner was moved in the early 1990s a couple of blocks away to 1002 N. Himes near Cypress St, where in 1992 it became the Galaxy Diner.
+The last Ayres Diner closed and was sold, and eventually the diner itself was moved in the early 1990s a couple of blocks away to 1002 N. Himes near Cypress St, where in 1992 it became the Galaxy Diner.
 In a 6-year span, it became Diner d' Ramon, Bay City Diner and finally, in 1998, the "New City Diner" owned and operated by Roger and Terry Lenzi (along with New City Bistro on Westshore Blvd.)
-It later closed and became vacant in the early 2000s, vandals stole the aluminum siding and the rest sold for scrap, and the eventually was allowed to rot away and sold off for scrap metal.
+It later closed and became vacant in the early 2000s, vandals stole the aluminum siding and the rest rotted away or was sold for scrap.
 See also "Golden Brown / Rentz Diner"on Hillsborough Ave.

 Ayres Diner in Seminole Heights, 4603 N. Florida Avenue